PROGRAMS AND ACTIVITIES FOR 2017 - 2018

 Competition for High School Students (which provides a summer scholarship in London for students), Public Speaking and International Debate.
 Originally formed as a ‘goodwill’ program between nations, its present objectives are moving toward the enhancement of international education and understanding.
 This was Hershey’s first year with this organization and we are still exploring the program’s benefits.

 (Sponsored via an educational partnership with The English Speaking Union Chapter of The United States.
-An international cultural exchange with Great Britain)CONGRATULATIONS TO KODIAK THOMPSON FOR WINNING THIS YEAR'S HERSHEY SHAKESPEARE COMPETITION.
-KODIAK WILL BE REPRESENTING HERSHEY AT LOCK HAVEN UNIVERSITY LATER IN FEBRUARY.State Grand Prize:
+An international cultural exchange with Great Britain)CONGRATULATIONS TO ALEX WINNICK FOR WINNING THIS YEAR'S HERSHEY SHAKESPEARE COMPETITION.
+ALEX WILL BE REPRESENTING HERSHEY AT SAINT JOSEPH UNIVERSITY IN LORETTO, PA IN FEBRUARY.State Grand Prize:

 A 3-Day Theater Workshop @ Lincoln Center, NYC